It All Back Home

 The mono version was deleted in 1969 in both the US the UK, though it continued to be produced in some countries well into the seventies.
 The original stereo LP version remained on Columbia's vinyl catalogue in the US until the late 1990s; in Europe it appears to have been discontinued in the early-to-mid 1990s.

 The album was first released on CD in 1987, with many countries importing discs manufactured in Japan.
 By this time the original stereo tapes had worn to the point that they were judged no longer fit for purpose, so the album was remixed from the 4-track studio recordings.
 Many tracks are longer than on the LP, and here and there individual instruments have received different treatments.
-No firm information has emerged about who did this remixing; however, it seems likely that it was Tim Geelan, the Columbia staff engineer who remixed Blonde On Blonde for CD around this time.
+No firm information has emerged about who did this remixing; however, it seems most likely that it was Tim Geelan, the Columbia staff engineer who remixed both Blonde On Blonde and John Wesley Harding for CD around this time.
 Note

 In 1999 the UK specialist label Simply Vinyl reissued the original stereo album under licence, but this edition was only available for a few years.